acm-cui/website-cui2022/attendees/accessibility.md

 ## Will presenters be visible?

 Presenters and speakers will be requested to use video when speaking to help lip-reading and non-native speakers.
-We recognize that this may not be possible for every speaker.
+We recognise that this may not be possible for every speaker.
 Captions will be available throughout the conference as a fallback.

 ## I have another question